gegoxaren/bzr-test/README.md

-# This is just a test of pushing from a bazaar repo to GitHub and GitLab.
+# This is just a test of pushing from a Breezy repo to GitHub and GitLab.

-I'm not friends with Git, so this is is a test to see if I can do it with Bazaar instead.
+I'm not friends with Git, so this is is a test to see if I can do it with Breezy instead.

 First you need to install bzr-git, this is done in Ubuntu via `sudo apt install bzr-git`